 Gov. Ricketts Invites Nebraskans to Register for the Nebraska Ag & Economic Development Summit

-Gov. Ricketts speaking at a previous summit.
-Register for the 2021 summit at negovsummit.com.
+Photo: Gov. Ricketts speaking at a previous summit.
+Register for the 2021 summit at negovsummit.com

 Registration for the event is now open at negovsummit.com.
 Former U.S. Ambassador to China, Terry Branstad, will give the keynote address.